microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 The package is under active development with more features upcoming.

-## Agents (Experimental)
+## Agents

-[`flaml.autogen.agentchat`](/docs/reference/autogen/agentchat/agent) contains an experimental implementation of interactive agents which can adapt to human or simulated feedback.
+[`flaml.autogen.agentchat`](/docs/reference/autogen/agentchat/agent) offers conversable agents which can adapt to human or simulated feedback.
 This subpackage is under active development.

+### Basic Concept

-We have designed a generic `ResponsiveAgent` class for Agents that are capable of communicating with each other through the exchange of messages to collaboratively finish a task.
+We have designed a generic `ResponsiveAgent` class for Agents that are capable of conversing with each other through the exchange of messages to collaboratively finish a task.
 An agent can communicate with other agents and perform actions.
 Different agents can differ in what actions they perform after receiving messages.
 Two representative subclasses are `AssistantAgent` and `UserProxyAgent`.

 - `AssistantAgent`.
 Designed to act as an assistant by responding to user requests.
 It could write Python code (in a Python coding block) for a user to execute when a message (typically a description of a task that needs to be solved) is received.
 Under the hood, the Python code is written by LLM (e.g., GPT-4).
 It can also receive the execution results and suggest code with bug fix.
 Its behavior can be altered by passing a new system message.
 The LLM [inference](#enhanced-inference) configuration can be configured via `llm_config`.
 - `UserProxyAgent`.
 Serves as a proxy for the human user.
 Upon receiving a message, the UserProxyAgent will either solicit the human user's input or prepare an automatically generated reply.
 The chosen action depends on the settings of the `human_input_mode` and `max_consecutive_auto_reply` when the `UserProxyAgent` instance is constructed, and whether a human user input is available.